timebertt/kubernetes-controller-sharding/webhosting-operator/README.md

 ## Idea / Introduction

-The idea behind this operator is simple: we want to build a web-hosting platform on top of Kubernetes.
+The idea behind this operator is simple: we want to build a web hosting platform on top of Kubernetes.
-This means, we want to be able to configure websites for our customers in a declarative manner.
+This means we want to be able to configure websites for our customers in a declarative manner.
 The desired state is configured via Kubernetes (custom) resources and the operator takes care to spin up websites and expose them.

 There are three resources involved: